rizalrenaldi/Illustrator-Script/README.md

 # Adobe Illustrator Script

-Some of script I copy-pasted and/or modified from many publicly/unlicensed scripts on Stack Overflow, Adobe Community Forum and the power of Google Search.a# Adobe Illustrator Script

 Some of script I copy-pasted and/or modified from many publicly/unlicensed scripts on Stack Overflow, Adobe Community Forum and the power of Google Search.

 ## Scripts